laravel-dojo/wagon/src/git/mingw64/share/doc/nghttp2/README.rst

 * spdylay >= 1.3.2

+We no longer recommend to build nghttp2 with SPDY protocol support enabled.
+SPDY support will be removed soon.

 To enable ``-a`` option (getting linked assets from the downloaded resource) in ``nghttp``, the following package is required:

 * libxml2 >= 2.7.7

+To enable systemd support in nghttpx, the following package is
+required:

+* libsystemd-dev >= 209

 The HPACK tools require the following package: